 The Board Chairman presides over the AGM and/or EGM and will be accompanied by fellow Board members, the Chairmen of the AC and NRC as well as the Company Secretaries.
 The Company's external auditors, Baker Tilly TFW LLP, will also be present to address any shareholders' queries about the conduct of audit and the preparation and the content of the auditors' report.
-All directors attended the AGM held in FY2024 and the EGM held on 18 April 2024.
+All directors attended the AGM and EGM held in FY2025.